JavierMonton/gnome-window-resizer/README.md

 ## Acknowledgments

 - Built for the GNOME desktop environment
-- Inspired by the frustration of tiling extensions resizing windows unexpectedly
+- Inspired by the frustration of tiling extensions resizing windows unexpectedly after leaving the layouts.